 Toppings for Butternut Squash Soup

 Of course, this roasted butternut squash soup with coconut milk is delicious as it is.
-However, I love to serve it with a topping or two for even more flavour and a little extra texture.
-Some of my favourite options include:
+However, I love to serve it with a topping or two for even more flavor and a little extra texture.
+Some of my favorite options include:

 - Toasted pepitas